This is how to answer “why should we hire you?” (according to experts)•

 To help you know what to say / what to do when you get hit with the “why should we hire you” question, here are 18 company representatives who have a LOT of knowledge about interviewing (from the company perspective) sharing their thoughts on how you should be responding – based on what they or their companies actually want to hear:

-How to answer “why should we hire you?” according to the interviewers who are asking it:
+How to answer “why should we hire you?” according to our experts:

 “As a recruiter, I spend a significant part of my day chatting with prospective employees, and I receive a wide array of colorful, unique, and interesting answers.
 The question, Why should I hire you, is a loaded one, and with it, you’ll get a loaded answer.
 Most of the answers that follow sound something like, I’m a hardworking person who enjoys a challenging and rewarding work environment where I can develop my strengths and weaknesses.
 I truly believe I can be an asset to your team.
 However, it’s important to make sure that this answer doesn’t sound rehearsed; try to bring something different and more personal to the table here.